sckaff/uforum/README.md

 - Discussions on sustainability and environmental impact of university.
 - Sharing information on housing, transportation, and local resources.

-### Current Issue: Implementing a log-in page, connecting it with SQL databased
+### Current Issue: Implementing a log-in page, connecting it with SQL database

 ### Developers
 - Front-End: Brian Nielsen, Christian Scaff